Intersectional Birth Services

-While I feel called to serve families of color, particularly in API communities, mixed race and LGBTQIAP+ families, everyone has the right to make informed decisions surrounding pregnancy, birth, postpartum, and newborn care.
+While I feel called to serve families of color, mixed race and LGBTQIAP+ families, everyone has the right to make informed decisions surrounding pregnancy, birth, postpartum, and newborn care.
 Allow me to help you discern what that may look like for you; every birth is different and I want to help you have the best birthing experience as you define it.

 When my wife and I decided we were ready for babies, I dove into reading as much as I could, from Penny Simkin to attachment parenting books.
 We were becoming a two-mom, biracial family -- I had to prepare how best we could face the world of hospital interventions, and questions about who I was as a non-gestational parent.
 And then a few years later, we decided to do it again and this time, I was the pregnant person!
 My passion for birthwork through an intersectional lens began percolating after the profound connections we made with each of our doulas.

 My older son designed my logo shortly after I completed my doula training in the Summer of 2017.
 In his words, "The dot in the middle is the baby and the baby connects everyone else."
 I thought his words were very poignant: it takes a village!
 It took me a long time to decide on a business name, particularly one that coincides with my logo.
 While I want folx to know me more by name and not my business name, it's still important.
 As I sat at my dining table having a conversation with my mom about this, we agreed that it ought to be Intersectional Birth Services.
 Our identity is a sum of its parts.
 Activism and birthwork is intersectional.
 To learn more about intersectionality, check out this kid-friendly YouTube video.